justinyates887/cplusplus/Unit 06/notes.md

 What does the dot operator do?

-The dot oiperator accesses a submethod of the object, calling upon built in methods or variables.
+The dot oiperator accesses a submethod of the object, calling upon built in methods or variables native to that object.

 What is a member variable?